dcslab-edge/edge-x/README.md

-Main Author: Jim White
+Refer from: edgexfoundry, Jim White

-Copyright 2016-17, Dell, Inc.

 This repos contains scripts, batch files, JSON used in REST calls and other miscellaneous items used by developers buiding EdgeX.

+first it needs to read readme and install

 ## Running on Linux